ligato/docs/docs/plugins/vpp-plugins.md

 ## SR Plugin

 The `srplugin` is designed to configure Segment Routing for IPv6 (SRv6) in VPP.
-Configuration managed by this plugin is modelled in the [srv6 proto file][src6-model].
+The configuration data for SRv6 is defined in the [srv6 model][src6-model].

-All configuration data must be stored in etcd using the srv6 key:
+SRv6 configuration data must be stored in etcd using the srv6 key:

 ```
 /vnf-agent/<agent-label>/config/vpp/srv6/v2/